-Our Socially Responsible Pool, designed to meet Environmental, Social and Governance needs while providing competitive economic returns, gained 2.4% for the quarter and is up 4.8% over the past 12 months.
-Our Intermediate-Term Pool, designed to meet the expectations of donors with a grantmaking horizon in the two to seven year range, gained 0.8% this quarter and 2.1% for the past year.
-The Short-Term Pool, which is intended to preserve capital for donors with very short grantmaking horizons, gained an additional 0.4% on the quarter and 1.1% for the past 12 months.
+Our Socially Responsible Investment Pool, designed to meet Environmental, Social, and Governance needs while also providing competitive economic returns, lost -9.5% on the year.
+Our Intermediate Pool, designed to meet the expectations of donors with a grantmaking horizon in the three to seven year range, lost -1.7% last year.
+The Foundation’s Short-Term Pool, which is intended to preserve capital for donors with very short grantmaking horizons, gained 1.7% for 2018.

 Kirstin Sandaas, Chief Financial Operating Officer